Response

 }

-The xml function is implemented as follows:
+The implementation of the xml function is as follows:

 function xml($xml)